cgerman7x/bq-ingestion/README.md

 # bq-ingestion
-Quick POC of BigQuery ingestion that generates pub/sub messages that are consumed by a dataflow job that generates output AVRO files in different folders based on their AVRO schema.
+POC about BigQuery ingestion that generates pub/sub messages that are consumed by a dataflow job that generates output AVRO files in different folders based on their AVRO schema.

 It creates a pub/sub topic and subscription.
 All pub/sub messages are created with a <b>schema_id</b> attribute that specified the schema version used to generate the AVRO encoded payload.